SUJAN-BA/The-Assignment-Smart-Expense-Tracker-API/AI_NOTES.md

 # AI Notes

-This project was builtby me and  with AI help for the initial test suite and a first draft of the README.
+This project was built by me and  with AI help for the initial test suite and a first draft of the README.

 ## 1. Which parts of the code were AI-generated vs. written by you